The Faction Theatre Company: History

 During The Faction's formative years, they toured across the UK, played studio theatres across London, and established an open-air season in Brockwell Park.
 They were then invited to be an associate ensemble of the New Diorama Theatre.
 With the support of their 5-year relationship at The New Diorama, The Faction was able to trial a more permanent model of working in repertory theatre, with a core ensemble.

 Since 2012, The Faction have produced five annual sell-out repertory seasons, engaging with over 26,000 audience members and 4,000 students.
 In 2016, The Faction partnered with Selfridges to create an auditorium in their Oxford Street store for Shakespeare 400 celebrations, where they produced a version of Much Ado About Nothing to critical acclaim.
 The Faction took their work even further afield later that year, in partnership with the British Council, and the American University of Beirut, producing and co-directing an Arabic premiere production of King Lear.

 In addition to Shakespeare, The Faction have produced work by other classic writers such Cervantes, Euripides, Gorky, Lorca and Schiller.
 They also bridge the divide between classics and new writing by engaging some of the UK's most exciting and emerging writers.
 To date, this has included Ranjit Bolt (Three Sisters), Gareth Jandrell (Thebes, published by Bloomsbury Methuen Drama), Emily Juniper (Miss Julie and Vassa Zheleznova) and two unique projects: Reptember and Demetrius.

-Reptember is an Off West End award-nominated project, consisting of 12 classic texts adapted for solo performance by some of our most promising playwrights, including Jessica Sian and Will Gore.
+Reptember is an Offies-nominated project, consisting of 12 classic texts adapted for solo performance by some of our most promising playwrights, including Jessica Sian and Will Gore.

 Demetrius is an ongoing portmanteau project to complete Schiller's final unfinished work.
 Established writers such as April de Angelis, Glyn Maxwell and Simon Reade complete a "unit" before passing the baton to up and coming writers like Jon Brittain and Daniel Kanaber.